isotopp/isotopp.github.io/content/posts/2022-09-27-mysql-local-and-distributed-storage.md

 The reads are all serialized by disk accesses.

 That, again, underlines the importance of memory in database operation.
-"Buy more memory, the invest into more memory" is an extremely sensible piece of advice.
+"Buy more memory, then invest into more memory" is an extremely sensible piece of advice.

 Now, we actually do not just read data from a single table.
 Often we join two tables.